hikogui/hikogui/Documents/TemplateLanguage.md

 definition.
 By calling `super()` from within a `%function` or `%block` you can call its previous definition.

 ## Expressions
-The `TTauri::datum` class is used for holding and operating on all the data while executing an expression of the TTauri template language.
-A `TTauri::datum` class can hold the following types:
+The `tt::datum` class is used for holding and operating on all the data while executing an expression of the TTauri template language.
+A `tt::datum` class can hold the following types:
  * Undefined
  * None
  * Boolean